-PT 710: Ministry Values and Practice (3 credits) Fall 2004
+PT 710: Ministry Values and Practice (3 credits) Fall 2005

 Instructor: Dr. Arch Wong

-Contacting the Instructor Office: 535
+Contacting the Instructor

+Office: 755

 Office Phone: (403) 410-2909

-Class Times: Wednesdays 8:15-11 am
+Class Times: Mondays 2:30-5:15 pm

-Class Location: 801
+Class Location:

-Email Address: awong@auc-nuc.ca

-Course Description

-This course provides the opportunity for the learner to examine his/her beliefs of ministry and the practice of ministry.
+Email Address: awong@auc-nuc.ca Course Description This course provides the opportunity for the learner to examine his/her beliefs of ministry and the practice of ministry.
 The course will look at how spiritual formation and calling is integrated with professional practice forming a reflective-practitioner.
 More specifically, the spiritual life has main components in it; however, this course will focus on the devotional life of the learner and his/her calling.
 In terms of integration of the spiritual formation with professional ministry practice an action research approach will be adopted and used in class for theological reflection.

-Learning Outcomes

-By the end of the course, the learner should be able to:

-- Clarify calling into professional ministry and a better understanding of one's giftings into a ministry career;

-- Demonstrate an understanding of spirituality and ministry practice through the development of a project and/or a proposal;

-- Engage in critical/theological reflection about the nature of ministry and;

-- Develop and grow in a consistent devotional life as a foundation for the learner's walk with God;

-- Develop a personal calling statement.
+Learning Outcomes By the end of the course, the learner should be able to: - Clarify calling into professional ministry and a better understanding of one's giftings into a ministry career; - Demonstrate an understanding of spirituality and ministry practice through the development of a project and/or a proposal; - Engage in critical/theological reflection about the nature of ministry and; - Develop and grow in a consistent devotional life as a foundation for the learner's walk with God; - Develop a personal calling statement.
+Required Texts Bugbee, Bruce, Cousins, Don, & Hybels, Bill.

-Required Texts

-Bugbee, Bruce, Cousins, Don, & Hybels, Bill.
 (1994).
 Network: The right people...in the right places...for the right reason (Participant guide).
 Grand Rapids: Zondervan Publishing House.
 Dawn, Marva and Peterson, Eugene (2000).
 The unnecessry pastor: Rediscovering the call.
 Grand Rapids: William E. Eerdmans Publishing Co.
 McNeal, R. (2000).
 A work of heart: Understanding how God shapes spiritual leaders.
 San Francisco: Jossey-Bass.

-MBTI Inventory (\$15.00)

-Other handouts as needed.
+MBTI Inventory ((\$50.00, this is a one time charge and will be billed to your student account) Other handouts as needed.